Immanuel-C/CLog/README.md

 # CLog

-A simple threadsafe logger made in C that has good header documentation.
+A simple thread safe logger made in C that has good header documentation.

 ### How to build